JustGivingArchive/JustGiving.Api.Sdk2/README.md

 ## JavaScript API features

-- Extremely low barrier to entry
+- Extremely low barrier to entry - connect to the JG platform in two lines of HTML
-- New "Connect with JustGiving" button allows third parties to hook into our platform via OAuth2 and OpenId Connect
+- New "Connect with JustGiving" button allows JG users to sign in to external apps via OAuth2 and OpenId Connect
-- Easy client-side access to Consumer API resources such as Fundraising Page creation, and user content feeds
+- Easy client-side access to Consumer API resources such as Fundraising Page creation and personalised content feeds